wwmm/easyeffects/README.md

 Required libraries:

 - Python 3
+- Python configparser (Python versions higher than 3.5.0 come with it.
+There is no need to install a separate package)
 - PyGobject 3
 - Gtk 3.18 or above
 - Gstreamer, Gstreamer Plugins Good, Gstreamer Plugins Bad and Gstreamer Python